Introduction to OCaml Programming

 There are a few built-in exceptions we used previously:

-failwith "Oops";; (* Generic code failure - exception is named `Failure` *)
+failwith "Oops";; (* Generic code failure - exception is a built-in `Failure` exception *)

 invalid_arg "This function works on non-empty lists only";; (* Invalid_argument exception *)